 - providing political contributions in anticipation of, in recognition of, or in return for an official act;

 - seeking or receiving direct or indirect reimbursements for personal political contributions or expenses;

 - pressuring or coercing fellow employees to make personal political contributions; and

 - rewarding another employee or making employment decisions based in whole or in part on that employee’s personal political contributions.

 Every proposed political contribution must be legally permissible and in the best interests of the company making the contribution and our shareholders.

-Altria uses several guiding principles when selecting which candidates or committees receive PAC or corporate political contributions, including whether:
+Altria uses several guiding principles when selecting which candidates or committees receive PAC or corporate political contributions, including whether they:

-- the candidate serves on a legislative committee with jurisdiction over issues of interest to Altria’s companies;
+- Serve on a legislative committee with jurisdiction over issues of interest to Altria Group, Inc. and its companies;

-- the candidate is a member of congressional or state legislative leadership.
+- Are a member of congressional or state legislative leadership; and

 PAC or corporate political contributions are made without regard to the private political preferences of any employee.
 Each corporate political contribution made by Altria Group and its companies requires written advance approval from: